onnx/onnx-mlir/docs/Docker.md

 ### Developping with Docker in VSCode

-The first step is to copy the [docs/ocker-example](docker-example) directory to another directory outside of the repo, say `~/DockerOnnxMlir`.
+The first step is to copy the [docs/docker-example](docker-example) directory to another directory outside of the repo, say `~/DockerOnnxMlir`.

 Then, the `Dockerfile` in the copied directory should then be modified to suit one's need.
-In particuliar, we recommend developpers to use their own fork for development.
+In particular, we recommend developers to use their own fork for development.
 Uncomment the lines associated with git (Step 5 in the file) and substitute the appropriate GitHub Id in the commented out directives.
 The lines associated with VSCode (Step 3 in the file) should be also uncommented when using VSCode.
 Finally, we recommend creating a subdirectory named `workspace` that contains test examples you would like to have in your Docker Image and Container.
-If so, uncomment the lines associated with copying a personal workspace folder (Step 4 in the file), and that subdirectory's contend will be copied over to the Docker Image.
+If so, uncomment the lines associated with copying a personal workspace folder (Step 4 in the file), and that subdirectory's content will be copied over to the Docker Image.

-The next step is to create a Docker imange.
+The next step is to create a Docker image.
 This step can be performed using the `docker build --tag imageName .` shell command.
 Once this command is successful, we must start a container.
 This can be done by a command line (e.g. `docker run -it imageName`) or by opening the Docker Dashboard, locating the Image Tab, and clicking the `run` button associated with the image just created (e.g. `imageName` above).

 These steps are summarized here.
 ``` shell